 Sydney’s rail network is in the midst of its largest modernisation ever.
 One of the programs, More Trains, More Services, will simplify and modernise the rail network, creating high-capacity turn-up-and-go services.
-It means customers can expect more frequent train services, shorter wait times and less crowding across a simpler and more reliable network.
-More than $5.3b is being invested in the new scheme, which has already delivered 41 new trains as well as 1700 additionally weekly services since its inception in 2017.
+It means customers can expect more frequent train services, shorter wait times, and less crowding across a simpler and more reliable network.
+More than $5.3b is being invested in the new scheme, which has already delivered 41 new trains as well as 1700 additional weekly services since its inception in 2017.

 The man on that core drill is Murilo.
 He’s 175cm tall, making that pipe a full 3m in diameter!
 Perfect has been a delivery partner with John Holland almost since our inception over a decade ago.
-With demo and hazmat by Contracting, skilled labour by Hire and cutting/coring/scanning by Concrete Care, Perfect has been behind the hoarding of plenty of Mr. Holland’s sites.
-So when the tier one builder needed some specialised wire sawing done for Stage II of the MTMS, there was only one place they knew they could turn to Get It Done.
+With demo and hazmat by Contracting, skilled labour by Hire, and cutting/coring/scanning by Concrete Care, Perfect has been behind the hoarding of plenty of Mr. Holland’s sites.
+So when the tier one builder needed to do some specialised wire sawing for Stage II of the MTMS, there was only one place they knew they could turn to Get It Done.

 Access to build and service the tunnel was via a pit at each end some 10m below the surface.
 Once bored, the tunnel was lined with hundreds of pre-cast pipes that were joined and sealed in situ.
-With the tunnel complete the remaining civil work was all in the pits: demo, removal of construction waste, waterproofing and shotcreting.
+With the tunnel complete the remaining civil work was all in the pits: demo, removal of construction waste, waterproofing, and shotcreting.
 The scope called for the tunnel face to be flush with the pit walls which would aid in membrane installation for a good seal.
-But as pre-cast pipe was used with pre-determined lengths, the tunnel was 1500mm proud on each end.
+But as the pre-cast pipe was used with pre-determined lengths, the tunnel was 1500mm proud on each end.
 This would not do.

 Three Phase Boom

 PCC Ops Mgr Rodrigo Contar headed up the pricing and methodology.
-With a multitude of factors like weather, the need for a boom lift, an on-site crane and three-phase power – there was much to consider.
-Go ahead was given soon after, so on 24th January Rodrigo, Murilo and our shiny blue Tyrolit wire saw arrived on site.
+With a multitude of factors like weather, the need for a boom lift, an on-site crane, and three-phase power – there was much to consider.
+Go ahead was given soon after, so on 24th January Rodrigo, Murilo, and our shiny blue Tyrolit wire saw arrived on site.

 Starting at the substation end, the saw was gently craned into the pit and set down on top of the tunnel extrusion.
-For those unfamiliar with the process of wire sawing, it works by running a diamond encrusted wire around the offending material, the motion of which is driven by a three-phase motor through a series of pulleys that control tension and speed.
+For those unfamiliar with the process of wire sawing, it works by running a diamond-encrusted wire around the offending material, the motion of which is driven by a three-phase motor through a series of pulleys that control tension and speed.
 Coupled with the cooling and lubricative properties of water, the wire ‘saws’ its way through concrete, rebar – anything – with relative ease.

 The advantages of wire sawing are: